anjeelupreti/project_tracker/README.md

 - Request designations
 - Request leave

+## Project Structure

+The project is organized into several Django apps:

+- **accounts**: User authentication and profile management
+- **core**: Core functionality and landing pages
+- **projects**: Project and task management
+- **dashboard**: Dashboard views for different user roles

+## Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Django and its community for the excellent web framework
+- Bootstrap team for the responsive frontend components
+- All contributors who have helped shape this project